ansilh/go-how-to/README.md

 ## Pre-requisites

 * OS - CentOS 7
+* A non-root user account in OS for development environment [ with your name ;-) ]
-* Internet connection to download necessary packages
+* Internet connection to download necessary rpm packages ( We will be using `yum` for installing packages )

 ### YUM configuration

 * Create a diretcory called /DVD & mount CentOS 7 DVD over it
-* Copy the media id from /DVD/.discinfo file
+* Note down the Media ID** from /DVD/.discinfo file
 * Create a file /etc/yum.repos.d/CentOS-DVD.repo and add below entries
 ```bash
 [CentOS-7-DVD]